-1970s, Abigail's Party, Allison Jean White, Amy Glazer, Andrew Teufel, Bay Area theatre, Britain, British film, England, failing relationships, generation gap, independent theatre, indie theatre, Julia Brothers, Mike Leigh, Patrick Kelly Jones, relationships, Remi Sandri, San Francisco Playhouse, San Francisco theatre, SF Playhouse, SF Playhouse San Francisco Playhouse, Susi Damilano, theatre, Theatre review, UK
+1970s, Abigail's Party, Allison Jean White, Amy Glazer, Andrew Teufel, Bay Area theatre, Britain, British film, British humour, comedy, England, failing relationships, generation gap, independent theatre, indie theatre, Julia Brothers, mainstream theatre, Mike Leigh, Patrick Kelly Jones, relationships, Remi Sandri, San Francisco Playhouse, San Francisco theatre, SF Playhouse, SF Playhouse San Francisco Playhouse, SFThtr, Susi Damilano, theater review, theatre, Theatre review, UK

 “I was married by a judge.
 I should have asked for a jury.”

 It seems that nearly every review I’ve done recently has been about a generation gap.
 Perhaps because there’s so much talk – nay, criticism (most of it unjustified) – about how contemporary generations compare to their predecessors and I unwittingly got swept up in it?
 Whatever the reason, older folks seem to think this is the End of Days with these damn kids running things.

 But, as so often happens when one reaches a certain age, most of those criticising have lost touch with what it was like to be that age; particularly the criticism they faced from their elders.
 Every generation will be a disappointment to those who came before because of the simple fact that they aren’t those who came before.
 Their music is different, their clothes are different, their morals are different, their priorities are different – they are different.
 And if I’ve learned anything from reintroducing myself to Greek mythology over the past four years, it’s that older generations can save themselves a lot of headaches (and heartbreak) if they try to work with the younger generation, rather than shunning them.